Nourayam/Distributed-Systems-Engine/deepseek_production_refactor.md

 @dataclass(order=True)
 class Event:
-    """Represents a simulation event with timestamp and payload."""
+   #Represents a simulation event with timestamp and payload
     timestamp: float
     event_type: EventType
     data: Dict[str, Any] = None

     def __post_init__(self):
-        """Initialize data as empty dict if not provided.""" if self.data is None:
+       #Initialise data as empty dict if not provided
+        if self.data is None:
             self.data = {}